Pat-Vdv/Aude/doc/code.md

 ## js/gui/

-`gui.js` is a directory that contains everything related to the user interface of Aude.
+`gui` is a directory that contains everything related to the user interface of Aude.

 ### js/gui/gui.js